Best AI Models for the Money on Magicdoor in 2026

 Best Value Picks by Use Case

-At $0.25/$2 per 1M tokens, GPT-5 Mini handles most everyday tasks — drafting emails, answering questions, summarizing text, brainstorming — at a fraction of the cost of flagship models.
-A typical conversation costs well under a cent.
+At $0.75/$4.50 per 1M tokens, GPT-5.4 Mini handles most everyday tasks — drafting emails, answering questions, summarizing text, brainstorming — at a fraction of the cost of flagship models.

 Use it for: Daily tasks, quick questions, first drafts, brainstorming.
 Skip it for: Complex reasoning, nuanced writing, code architecture.